dgellow/hmmm/README.md

 **H**ooks for the **Marvelous** **M**usic **M**anager

-hmmm is a daemon that uses the `idle` command of mpd to execute scripts based on events.
+hmmm is a daemon that uses the `idle` command of mpd to execute scripts when events occurred.

 ## Events